Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Numerical Results

-The case study is conducted on a standard PC with an Intel(R) Xeon(R) CPU running at 4.10GHZ and with 64.0GB of RAM and an Nvidia Geforce GTX 1080ti 11.0GB GPU.
+The case study is conducted on a standard PC with an Intel(R) Xeon(R) CPU running at 4.10GHZ with 64.0GB of RAM and an Nvidia Geforce GTX 1080ti 11.0GB GPU.
 To help the reader understand each step of the proposed model, the detailed structure of the proposed PMU-based event identifier is presented in Table \ref{table:1.1}.
 In this table, we provide the type and output shape for each layer.
-As can be seen, our model mainly includes seven panels to achieve event identification using PMU data.
+As can be seen, our model mainly includes seven panels to achieve event classification using PMU data.
 More precisely, the encoder consists of the first four panels for interaction graph inference.
 The encoder includes the last three panels for data feature extraction and graphical neural networks.
 Depending on this model structure, the event classification performance of the proposed model is developed and evaluated on the training set and testing set, respectively.
+One shortcoming of the autoencoder architecture is the high computational complexity, especially for the training process.
 In our experiments, the training time is about 10 hours.
-Note that the training procedure of the proposed model is an offline process, the high computational burden of the training procedure does not impact the online performance of our event identification model.
-Based on 1440 testing procedures, the average testing time for the proposed method is about 0.02 s.
-Consequently, in actual grids, when the input data arrives from multiple PMUs to the phasor data concentrator (PDC), the proposed method can provide the estimated result in roughly 200 ms, including the communication delays, which is much faster than heuristics techniques.
+However, given that the training procedure of our method is an offline process, the high computational cost of the training process does not impact the real-time performance of the proposed method.
+Based on 1440 testing samples, the average testing time for the proposed method is about 0.02 seconds due to the proposed parallel feature engineering.
+Consequently, in actual grids, when the input data arrives at the phasor data concentrator (PDC) from multiple PMUs, the proposed method can provide estimated results in roughly 200 ms, including the communication delays, which is much faster than heuristics-based methods.
+Without encoders, the average training and testing time of the dilated inception-based event classifier can be reduced to 3 hours and 0.013 seconds, respectively.

-The performance of the proposed method is evaluated by using the real event logs recorded by utilities.
-Specifically, the accuracy index is applied to measure the event identification performance, which is determined as follows\cite{roc2006}: